-A tiny camera inserted into your belly button allows your doctor to view the internal organs, the pelvis, and search for signs of endometriosis.
-When possible, our specialists perform “see and treat” laparoscopy, so we can diagnose and treat at the same time.
+A tiny camera inserted into your belly button allows your doctor to view the inside of the pelvis and search for signs of endometriosis.
+This is done as surgery with same-day discharge.
+When possible, our specialists perform “see and treat” laparoscopy, so we can diagnose and treat the endometriosis in one step.

 Why Choose Duke

 We regularly treat many women with endometriosis and pelvic pain.
 This experience helps our doctors recognize the signs of endometriosis early and develop an effective and individualized treatment plan for you that includes the latest treatment advances.